|About Point Road School|

 Point Road School meets the differentiated needs of all its students.
-We have two integrated pre-school classes, one for three year olds and one for four year olds.
-In addition, there are several Resource Rooms for children receiving replacement services for particular subjects.
+We have two, half day, integrated pre-school classes.
+In addition, there are several Resource Rooms for children receiving replacement services for particular subjects, as well as two multiple disabled classes.
 The special education teachers provide replacement instruction and in-class support in designated subject areas.
-Speech and counseling are available to students in need.
+Speech, counseling and OT/PT are available to students in need.
 Basic Skills teachers work with students to supplement the mainstream curricular efforts.

 For students who excel academically, the Gifted and Talented program offers an exciting array of different types and levels of enrichment activities for identified students.
 Through the use of a student profile, the program strives to develop each child's gifts and talents by providing an environment that will enable these students to reach higher levels of academic rigor.